StyraInc/regal/README.md

 few additional custom built-in functions and some indexed data structures to help with linting.

+## Status

+Regal is currently in an alpha stage.
+While we'd like to think of it as helpful already, **every** feature, API, name, config attribute and paragraph of documentation is subject to change.
+If you'd still like to use it, we'd love to hear what you think!

 ## Try it out!

 Run `regal lint` pointed at one or more files or directories to have them linted: